 Friends on the Block holds a very special place in my heart, which is why it’s the Profiles of C.A.R.E. feature this month.
 As a research subject, Catherine participated in Jill Allor’s pilot reading study which elevated her reading levels and opened up a whole new world for her.
 I’m extremely happy that I have this opportunity to share her story with you.

 Jill Allor’s passion is reading, more specifically teaching children with intellectual disabilities the joys of reading.
-After receiving her doctorate from Vanderbilt in 1996, Jill dedicated her professional life to childhood literacy and she, along with her team, were awarded a federal grant in 2005 to develop a new reading curriculum and test it out.
+After receiving her doctorate from Vanderbilt in 1996, Jill dedicated her professional life to childhood literacy and she, along with her team, were awarded a federal grant in 2005 to study methods on teaching reading to students with severe reading difficulties.

-“I was part of a longitudinal study where we followed children’s progress over four years.”
-Jill says.
+“I was part of a longitudinal study where we followed children’s progress over four years,” Jill remembers.
 “I’d always worked with children with learning disabilities or others who struggled with reading, but this was the first study that I’d done that focused on kids with intellectual disabilities.”

 “We rearranged the content, included supports and now we have multiple books at every level.
 The support in the book allows the children to participate in reading very early in the process.
 They may not even know their whole alphabet yet, but they can pick up one of our books and start to read it.”